Braille machines with a Moving Embossing Head

 After removing the base plate of a Perkins the Perkins would then sit on this device connecting it to a standard printer.
 This would enable both print and Braille documents to be produced.

-Pic of a Perkins Printer Attachment;
+Pic of a Perkins Printer Attachment known as a Braille and print;

 A Perkins Dymo Tape Adapter